Gentian Canine CRP continuously available since 2013

 C-reactive protein (CRP) is a reliable and sensitive marker to detect and monitor systemic inflammation in dogs.
-As a first-line test Canine CRP is used to confirm or exclude systemic inflammation due to infection or other inflammatory conditions in symptomatic dogs.
-Following treatment, the assay provides the opportunity to evaluate response to therapy, as well as monitoring the course and development of disease.
+As a first-line test Canine CRP is used to confirm systemic inflammation due to infection or other inflammatory conditions in dogs.1,2 Following treatment, the assay provides the opportunity to evaluate response to therapy, as well as monitoring the course and development of disease.

 In the Gentian Customer Story series we present how some of our valuable customers incorporate our Canine CRP assay in both clinical and laboratory settings to improve diagnostic efficiency.
 Here we will present Vet-Med-Labor Zrt. in Budapest, Hungary.
 Vet-Med-Labor Zrt. was founded in 2003 with the aim to provide a good basis for quality veterinary health care for both small and large animal practices.